Mixture of Cognitive Reasoners: Modular Reasoning with Brain-Like Specialization: The Mixture of Cognitive Reasoners Framework

 \subsection{Training Curriculum for Inducing Specialization}

-We induce functional specialization in our model through a three-stage training curriculum (see Figure \ref{fig:training-curriculum}).
-The first two stages use a small, curated dataset to provide targeted inductive biases, allowing specialization to emerge and solidify during the final full-scale training stage.
+We induce functional specialization in \ourmodel experts using a three-stage training curriculum (see Figure \ref{fig:training-curriculum}).
+The first two stages use a small, curated dataset (\microsft) to provide targeted inductive biases, allowing specialization to emerge and solidify during the final full-scale training stage.

-\paragraph{Stage 1: Expert Pretraining} In the first stage, we train the expert modules on a small dataset of $M = 3055$ examples, each crafted to reflect the functional domain of a specific expert.
-We denote this dataset as $D_{\text{experts}} = \{(x^{(i)}_{1:T_i}, r^{(i)}_{1:T_i})\}_{i=1}^M,$ where each input sequence $x^{(i)}_{1:T_i}$ contains $T_i$ tokens, and $r^{(i)}_{1:T_i}$ provides token-level routing labels.
-Each label $r^{(i)}_t \in \{1, \ldots, N\}$ assigns the $t$-th token to one of the $N$ experts.
-This stage focuses solely on training the expert parameters using a next-token prediction loss, while keeping the router fixed.
-Tokens attend to all previous tokens regardless of expert assignment using the key and value representations produced by the same expert.
-However, only tokens that are assigned to that expert continue to get processed through the feed-forward network.
-The same attention setup is applied in the next stages, with the only difference that the router assigns the experts to the tokens.
+\textbf{Stage 1: Inducing Specialization.} In the first stage, we train the experts on a small dataset of $M = 3055$ examples (described below), each crafted to reflect the functional domain of a specific expert (Section \ref{sec:neuromotivation}).
+We denote this dataset as \microsft $= \{(x_{i,1:T_i}, r_{i,1:T_i})\}_{i=1}^M,$ where each input sequence $x_{i}$ contains $T_i$ tokens, and $r_{i}$ provides token-level routing labels.
+Each label $r_{i,t} \in \{1, \ldots, N\}$ assigns the $t$-th token to one of the $N$ experts.
+This stage focuses solely on training the expert parameters using a next-token prediction loss.
+Tokens attend to all preceding tokens in the sequence regardless of which expert processed them using the key and value representations produced by the same expert.
+However, only tokens that are assigned to the expert in question continue to be processed through the feed-forward network.
+The same setup is applied in the next training stages, with the only difference that the router assigns the tokens to the experts.

-\paragraph{Stage 2: Router Training} Next, we freeze the experts and train only the routing networks on the same dataset $D_{\text{experts}}$.
+\textbf{Stage 2: Calibrating Router.} Next, we freeze the whole model and train only the routers on the same dataset \microsft.
 The objective remains next-token prediction.
 Given the initial expert specialization from Stage 1, the router now learns to assign tokens to the most suitable expert.
-To encourage smoother transitions and more robust routing decisions, we use a soft mixture over the top-2 experts per token, which we found to be more effective than top-1 routing during this phase.
+To encourage smoother transitions and more robust routing decisions, we use a soft mixture of the top-2 experts per token, which we found to be more effective than top-1 routing during this phase.